rschristopher/rschristopher.github.io/src/criticisms/scalability.md

-A future Bitcoin standard could easily scale to tens of millions of sovereign individuals and dynasties, where today's nation states would either be relics of a strange past, or economically small players amidst tens of millions of other sovereigns, competing for wealth and resources like everyone else.
+A future Bitcoin standard could easily scale to tens-of-millions of sovereign individuals and dynasties, where today's nation states would either be relics of a strange past, or economically small players amidst tens-of-millions of other sovereigns, competing for wealth and resources like everyone else.